hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/02_sleuth.md

 > biocLite("nameofpackage")
 ```

-Using this code, install the `Wasabi` and `Sleuth` packages, in addition to a package required for installation, called `devtools`.
-All are Bioconductor packages.
+Using this code, install the `Wasabi` packag, which is a Bioconductor package.

 ```
 > source("http://bioconductor.org/biocLite.R")
-> biocLite("devtools")    # only if devtools not yet installed
 > biocLite("COMBINE-lab/wasabi")

-> biocLite("pachterlab/sleuth")
+# When asked whether you want to "Update all/some/none?"
+Select `n` for none.
 ```

 We have created an Rscript to run Wasabi and Sleuth for you, but to explain each step, we will run the commands interactively.
 In a new terminal, it may be helpful to have the script open to copy from.